ambertan77/ip/docs/README.md

 4. Open a command terminal and `cd` into the folder that the jar file is in.
 5. Use the `java -jar bob.jar` command to run the application.
 6. A GUI similar to the product screenshot above will appear after a few seconds.
 A sub-folder called "data" should be created in the home folder containing the jar file.
-Inside this sub-folder, there should be a data.txt file.
+Inside this sub-folder, there should be a tasks.txt file.
 7. Type the command you want to execute in the text bar at the bottom of the application.
    Press the **SEND** button or press the Enter key to execute it.
 8. Refer to the Feature list below for all the commands that Bob currently supports.